-- 2.3.1 Students for admission to the first semester of the Master's Degree Programme shall be required to have passed the appropriate degree examination of this University as specified in the Table shown for eligible entry qualifications for admission to P.G. programmes or any other degree examination of any University or authority accepted by this University as equivalent thereto. - 2.3.2 Eligibility conditions for admission such as class obtained, number of attempts in the qualifying examination and physical fitness will be as prescribed by this Institution from time to time. - 2.3.3 All part-time students should satisfy other conditions regarding experience, sponsorship etc., which may be prescribed by this Institution from time to time. - 2.3.4 Student eligible for admission to M.C.A under lateral entry scheme shall be required to have passed three year degree in B.Sc (Computer Science) / B.C.A / B.Sc (Information Technology)
+- 2.2.1 Students for admission to the first semester of the Master's Degree Programme shall be required to have passed the appropriate degree examination of this Institution as specified in the clause 3.2 [Eligible entry qualifications for admission to P.G. programmes] or any other degree examination of any University or authority accepted by this Institution as equivalent thereto. - 2.2.2 Eligibility conditions for admission such as class obtained, number of attempts in the qualifying examination and physical fitness will be as prescribed by the Institution from time to time.

-3.0 DURATION AND STRUCTURE OF THE P.G.
-PROGRAMME
+3.0 DURATION, ELIGIBILITY AND STRUCTURE OF THE PROGRAMME

-3.1 The minimum and maximum period for completion of the P.G.
-Programmes are given below:
+3.1.
+The minimum and maximum period for completion of the Programmes are given below: